Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 The Euler Method is called a first-order method because it is accurate to the first order in `Δt`.

-From here all the mathematics has been laid out.
-From here the article will transition into describing the simulation.
+All the background mathematics have been laid out.
+From here the article will describe the simulation.

 ## Simulation Setup